Allison Painchaud KPA-CTP, SDC

 - Use of the SDC™ designation

-- Use of the Cooperative Paws SDC® logo in marketing materials
+- Use of the Cooperative Paws SDC® logo in your marketing

 The Department of Justice (DOJ) states: